If you work for yourself -- either full-time or part-time -- report your income and expenses on Schedule C. Self-employment income includes income:

 You can deduct your ordinary and necessary business expenses on Schedule C.

 You get Social Security and Medicare coverage by paying self-employment tax.
 This applies if your net self-employment earnings are $400 or more.

-The IRS presumes that if you make a profit for 3 out of the last 5 years, you’re engaged in an activity to make a profit.
+If you make a profit for three out of the last five years, the IRS assumes you’re engaged in an activity to make a profit.
 If so, you can deduct losses from the activity.
 However, if an activity isn't for profit, you can only deduct expenses up to the amount of your hobby income.
 Expenses more than the income are nondeductible losses.
 To learn more, see the Hobby Income tax tip.

 The IRS considers these factors when deciding if your activity is a business or a hobby: